Skip to content

 // TODO [2024-05-12]: Refactor before the sprint ends

-We can check these todo comments with unicorn/expiring-todo-comments linter rule, so our build will fail after the date mentioned in the comment.
+The unicorn/expiring-todo-comments linter rule fails the build after the date mentioned in the comment.
 This is unhelpful because it usually happens when we work on an unrelated part of the code, forcing us to deal with the comment right away, most likely by adding another month to the date.

 There are other conditions in the unicorn/expiring-todo-comments rule that might be more useful, such as the dependency version: